vijay1996/Inpusplugin/README.md

 # Inpus Plugin
 ## Description
 This is a simple Wordpress plugin written to demonstrate familiarity in wordpress plugin development.
+Code level detailed explaination of logic is provided at js/main.js which contains the business logic.

 This plugin is developed using the following technologies -